The Nightingale (opera): Performance history

 The Santa Fe Opera in New Mexico presented many operas by Stravinsky during the decade after its founding in 1956.
 These included, in 1957, The Rake's Progress.
 Performances of The Nightingale with Stravinsky himself conducting took place in 1962 as part of the composer's 80th birthday celebrations.
 Other stagings took place in 1963, 1969, 1970 and 1973.
 In 2014 The Nightingale was paired with Mozart's The Impresario; its action took place in Paris in the 1920s.
 Santa Fe's cast this time included Brenda Rae, Erin Morley, Meredith Arwady and Anthony Michaels-Moore.

-In its 2009 Toronto season the Canadian Opera Company famously staged the opera together with shorter works by Stravinsky as The Nightingale and Other Short Fables.
-This production by Robert Lepage toured to Japan (the New National Theatre Tokyo), France (the Aix-en-Provence Festival) and the United States (the Brooklyn Academy of Music), greatly increasing the general public's awareness of a work more widely known in its symphonic poem incarnation.
+In its 2009 Toronto season, the Canadian Opera Company staged the opera together with shorter works by Stravinsky as The Nightingale and Other Short Fables.
+This production, directed by Robert Lepage, toured to Japan (the New National Theatre Tokyo), France (2010, Aix-en-Provence Festival), the United States (2011, Brooklyn Academy of Music), Australia (2024 Adelaide Festival).